 James Joyce Ya! yaka, yaka, yaka!

 Zdeněk Urbánek Ja!
 Jaka, jaka, jaka!

 Aloys Skoumal Ja!
-Jaka, jaka, jaka!
+Jaka, jaka!

-6.3 Syntactical level
+5.3 Syntactical level

-This chapter focuses on the differences in the sentence structure of each translations.
+This chapter focuses on the differences in the sentence structure of each translation.
 Another aspect of syntactic level analysis is the focus on the differences in word order in selected sentences.
+This chapter deals with the usage of emphasis in a sentence.

-6.3.1 Differences in the sentence structure
+5.3.1 Differences in the sentence structure